Fritz Geißler

-Subsequently, due to a hand injury he had to give up his job as violist with the State Symphony Orchestra of Gotha.
-From 1953 to 1954 he studied composition again, at the College of Music at Berlin-Charlottenburg under Hermann Wunsch and Boris Blacher.
+He was a violist with the Landessinfonieorchester Thüringen in Gotha from 1950 to 1951 when a hand injury ended his career as a musician.
+From 1951 to 1954 he studied composition at the College of Music at Berlin-Charlottenburg with Boris Blacher, Friedrich Noetel and Hermann Wunsch.
 Beginning in 1954, Geissler taught theory of music and composition at the Institute for Musical Education, at the University of Leipzig; later he became docent and professor of composition at the musical colleges in Leipzig and Dresden.
-His pupils included Wilfried Krätzschmar, Peter Hermann, Reinhard Pfundt, Karl Ottomar Treibmann, Friedrich Schenker and Lothar Voigtländer.
+His pupils included Wilfried Krätzschmar, Peter Herrmann, Reinhard Pfundt, Karl Ottomar Treibmann, Friedrich Schenker and Lothar Voigtländer.
 From 1956 to 1968 he was president of the Leipzig Composers Society; from 1971 he was a member of the East German Arts Academy, the same year that he received a national award; and from 1972 he was vice-president of the East German Composers Society.

-He died on 11 January 1984 at the age of 62.
+Geißler died in Bad Saarow, Brandenburg, on 11 January 1984, at the age of 62.

 Works

-The compositional legacy of Fritz Geißler involves about 140 pieces, including eleven symphonies, concertos for violin, flute, cello, piano, and organ, four operas -- "Der Zerbrochene Krug" ("The Smashed Jug"), "Der Schatten" ("The Shadow"), "Der Verrueckte Jourdain" ("The Crazy Jourdain"), and "Das Chagrinleder" ("Shagreen"), ballets, cantatas, oratorios, and chamber music of widely varying types and settings.
+The compositional legacy of Fritz Geißler involves about 140 pieces, including eleven symphonies, concertos for violin, flute, cello, piano, and organ, four operas -- Der Zerbrochene Krug (The Smashed Jug), Der Schatten (The Shadow), Der verrückte Jourdain (The Crazy Jourdain), and Das Chagrinleder (Shagreen), ballets, cantatas, oratorios, and chamber music of widely varying types and settings.
 His works were performed by noted artists, and by important orchestras and opera houses of both East and West Germany and elsewhere.

-His most important works are arguably the operas, including an adaptation (from 1968 to 1969) of Heinrich von Kleist's comedy Der zerbrochne Krug.
+His most important works are arguably the operas, including an adaptation (from 1968 to 1969) of Kleist's Der zerbrochne Krug.
 However, his eleven symphonies were also well received, and have been performed by outstanding groups like the Gewandhausorchester Leipzig and the Staatskapelle Dresden.
 His Second Symphony (1962-1964) was the first East German symphony to employ serialism.